 Looking for the ultimate guide to summer fun in the Stevens Point Area?
 You're in luck!
 With a roundup of ideas from biking the Green Circle Trail to the crystal clear waters of Sunset Lake, there is no shortage of fun.
-Grab your crew and make this your summer fun bucket list in the Stevens Point Area!Header Photo: Travel Wisconsin
+Grab your crew and make this your summer fun bucket list in the Stevens Point Area!Header Photo: markjamespics

 Photo by: @sachin1008

 With over 27-miles of trails to explore, the Green Circle Trail is a must-see this summer.
 Bike the boardwalk on the Moses Creek segment or the River Pines segment.
 If biking isn't your thing, the trail is also perfect for hiking, running, or getting Fido out and about.

 Spend some more time on the Green Circle Trail:

 Take a stroll along this half-mile trail through the Stevens Point Sculpture Park and take in the scenic views as well as regional and national artwork.
 With classics like the "Sand County Bench" and the striking "Elk Centaur", the park is a fun, unique experience for all ages.

 Get out and view all the local art with our guide to the murals of downtown Stevens Point while also checking out public art in plain view!

 Spend the day on the water casting a line in the expansive Wisconsin River for a chance to reel in a trophy muskie.
 Enjoy the great weather and even better company cruising through the gorgeous waterways of the Stevens Point Area.
 Looking for more waterway options?
 Check out Lake Dubay, the Plover River, the Tomorrow River, or McDill Pond.